Summary of broadband development in Finland

 - The Finnish Transport and Communications Agency (Liikenne- ja viestintävirasto, Traficom) is an authority for licence, registration and approval matters.
 It ensures access to high-quality and secure communications connections and services.

-Main aims and measures for broadband development
+Main aims and measures for digital connectivity development

 The Digital infrastructure strategy, published in October 2018 by the Ministry of Transport and Communications, determines objectives for the development of the digital infrastructure in Finland by 2025 as well as the methods for achieving this objective.
 By 2025 all households should have access to at least 100 Mbps connections.
 It should be possible to increase the speed of the connection to 1 Gbps.
 Cost-efficient construction of optical fibre networks will be facilitated by streamlining the regulation on the placement of telecommunications cables.
 The permit procedure related to the placement of cables will be developed in connection with the drafting of the Highways Act.

-Spectrum assignments for wireless broadband
+Spectrum assignments for wireless digital connectivity

-For details on harmonised spectrum assignments consult the European 5G Observatory.
+For details on harmonised spectrum assignments, please consult the European 5G Observatory report.

 National and EU publications and press documents